 Security Considerations

-Management of connections is a sensitive operation which can involve secrets and confidential data (i.e. password), so it is recommended to perform CMAPI operations in a secure and authenticated context.
-CMAPI specifications do not provide the full security features for the secure management operations, provided that underlying layer mechanisms can be employed.
+Management of connections is a sensitive operation which can involve secrets and confidential data (e. g. password), so it is required to perform CMAPI operations in a securely mutuallyauthenticated , confidential and integrity protected context.
+This CMAPI release does leave the security mechanisms required up to implementation.